 Jazz, Popular Studies and Creative Music Technology Audition Preparation Short Course 2017 is a two-day course for jazz instrumentalists, jazz voice, popular voice and Creative Music Technology students.

-- Coordinator of Jazz and Popular Studies Rob Burke, alongside Andrys Onsman, have launched their new co-edited book entitled Perspectives on Artistic Research in Music, published ...
+Coordinator of Jazz and Popular Studies Rob Burke, alongside Andrys Onsman, have launched their new co-edited book entitled Perspectives on Artistic Research in Music, published through Rowman and Littlefield. ...
 Read more

-- 2017 Young Elder of Jazz: Hue Blanes Congratulations to Hue Blanes, winner of the sixth PBS Young Elder of Jazz Commission!
-Hue will create a new work – Things ...
+2017 Young Elder of Jazz: Hue Blanes Congratulations to Hue Blanes, winner of the sixth PBS Young Elder of Jazz Commission!
+Hue will create a new...
 Read more

-- Sir Zelman Cowen School of Music in collaboration with The University of Melbourne present: Australasian Jazz Research Conference.
+Sir Zelman Cowen School of Music in collaboration with The University of Melbourne present: Australasian Jazz Research Conference.
 (Planning the Future).
 Monday 31st October 2016.
-Convenors: ...
+Convenors: A/Prof Robert Burke...
 Read more

-- Professor Paul Grabowsky and the Monash Art Ensemble, in collaboration with David Yipininy Wilfred, the traditional djunggayi (manager) of the manikay of the country of ...
+Professor Paul Grabowsky and the Monash Art Ensemble, in collaboration with David Yipininy Wilfred, the traditional djunggayi (manager) of the manikay of the country of Nyilipidgi, and his brother...
 Read more

-- Finalists for the Australian Music Centre‘s 2016 Art Music Awards were announced last week, with staff and students from Monash University’s Sir Zelman Cowen School ...
+Finalists for the Australian Music Centre‘s 2016 Art Music Awards were announced last week, with staff and students from Monash University's Sir Zelman Cowen School of Music featuring heavily....
 Read more

-- This course will include performance and ensemble processes that will assist in the building of skills that focus on attaining the standards of the audition ...
+This course will include performance and ensemble processes that will assist in the building of skills that focus on attaining the standards of the audition requirements and an understanding...
 Read more

-- Monash Sessions: Kenny Werner In August 2014 The Sir Zelman Cowen School of Music at Monash University hosted American jazz pianist Kenny Werner as part of ...
+Monash Sessions: Kenny Werner In August 2014 The Sir Zelman Cowen School of Music at Monash University hosted American jazz pianist Kenny Werner as part of its Artist...
 Read more